You Think You Know HISTOGRAMS?

 The reason they are generally so bad is because no software can actually “see” an image or in the case of videos, a series of images.

-All they can do is analyse the pixels, make a guess as to what would be a likely overall balance of the pixels present then make an adjustment.
+All they can do is analyze the pixels, make a guess as to what would be a likely overall balance of the pixels present then make an adjustment.

 So, the bottom line with both color correction and grading is that it still is a manual art based on you using tools to adjust what you see.